zarillion/handynotes-plugins/docs/core/rewards.md

 ---

 ## Section
-Adds a seperator between the Rewards.
+Adds a separator between the Rewards.

 ```lua
 Section("Title of the Section")